gfroyland/Inflated-Generator/README.md

 families of almost-invariant sets within velocity systems through the inflated generator.
 Code is available for applying the inflated generator technique to two dynamic velocity systems:

-1. The Switching Double Gyre, an idealised flow system as defined in Atnip, Froyland and Koltai (2024); and
+1. The Switching Double Gyre, an idealised flow system as defined in [1]; and
-2. ECMWF atmospheric data, observational wind velocity data used to identify two atmospheric blocking events occurring during the European Summer of 2003.
-The two events in question are a "West block", centred around France and taking place between August 2-12 2003, and an "East block", centred around Western Russia and taking place between July 29-August 3 2003.
+2. ECMWF wind velocity data [2] used to identify two atmospheric blocking events occurring during the European Summer of 2003.
+The two events in question are a "West block", centred around France (further West in Europe) and taking place between August 2-12 2003, and an "East block", centred around Western Russia (further East in Europe) and taking place between July 29-August 3 2003.

 # Downloading and Setting Up The Repository